eth-cscs/DLA-Future/misc/coding.md

 The names should be as descriptive as possible.

+Note: the following rules can be broken, to follow standard library conventions in case of similar functionalities.
+E.g trait helpers ends with `_t` and `_v`.

 ### Type and Class Names

 Type and class names should start with a capital letter and have a capital letter for each new word.